 Limit access to GUI/API (0.14.0+)

-You can create a whitelist of IP addresses which are allowed to access UNMS GUI and API.
-When this tag is used UNMS GUI will be inaccessible from any address which is not defined in the whitelist.
+You can create a whitelist of IP addresses that are allowed to access UISP GUI and API.
+When this tag is used UISP GUI will be inaccessible from any address which is not defined in the whitelist.

 - AWS, EC2 instance, t2.small (2 GB RAM), Ubuntu 16.04.1 LTS (Xenial Xerus)